Freeze Alert: Chilly Temps = Higher Bills

 - When the weather is very cold outside, let the cold water drip from the faucet served by exposed pipes.
 Running water through the pipe – even at a trickle – helps prevent pipes from freezing.

 - Have a plumber’s telephone number handy.
 Write it down before you need it in an emergency.
-PWC maintains a List of Local, Licensed Plumbers on our website for your reference.
+PWC’s website provides access to Local, Licensed Contractors information for your reference.